805 Columbus Ave

 What’s one problem you’d like to solve with your research/work?

 Mitigate loss of personal information through covert side channels for millions of smartphone users worldwide.

 What aspect of what you do is most interesting?

-As part of my research, I work on designing and implementing novel attacks for smartphones, and I study their impact on users over the globe.
+As part of my research, I work on designing and implementing novel attacks for smartphones, and I study their impact on users across the globe.
 I enjoy building these many applications for the Android platform for accessing the security of the OS.

 What are your research or career goals, going forward?